-Under the Coronavirus Act 2020, from 26 March 2020 no business will be forced out of their premises if they miss a rent payment before the end of June.
+Under the new Coronavirus Act 2020, no business will be forced out of their premises if they miss a rent payment in the next three months.
 This means that landlords will not be able to exercise any right of forfeiture on tenants that cannot pay rent during this period.
 Commercial tenants will still be liable for the rent arrears after this period ends though.